Best Camping in Virginia: 15 Great Spots to Pitch

 - Check with local parks, forest services, and ranger stations before making your trip so you know the local laws & regulations.

 - Practice your best camping ethics

 - Don’t forget to Leave No Trace!

-For those of a more adventurous spirit, False Cape State Park on Virginia’s Atlantic coast offers one of the most idyllic destinations in Virginia, if not the Eastern seaboard in its entirety.
+For those of a more adventurous spirit, who wish to do some tent camping in Virginia, then False Cape State Park on Virginia’s Atlantic coast offers one of the most idyllic destinations in Virginia, if not the Eastern seaboard in its entirety.

 The 4,321-acre park is located on the Currituck Banks Peninsula, a slender barrier spit between the Back Bay of Currituck Sound and the Atlantic Ocean, and just north of Mackay Island National Wildlife Refuge.